 Lawrence Rafferty is an attorney in Illinois with over 30 years of varied legal experience in private practice, Trust and Title insurance companies.
 Happily married for 37 plus years with 4 adult children and two grandsons and a granddaughter, Larry comes from an Irish-German-Swedish American family of 5 and was raised by his mother.
 He hold a bachelors degree in Political Science from Southern Illinois University at Carbondale and a Juris Doctor degree from The John Marshall Law School of Chicago.
 He attributed his success in life to his family and “the good Benedictine Sisters of St. Lambert’s School who somehow got me through 8 grades of Catholic school while spending a few of those years out in the hall!”
 He is an ardent fan of the Chicago White Sox, Bears and Bulls and college basketball, especially the Salukis.
 He is an avid biker in his spare time as well as messing around with his Yellow Lab Buster.

-Darren Smith was born and currently resides in Washington State.
-He is a former law enforcement officer and retired as a Deputy Sheriff in Eastern Washington.
+Darren Smith is a former law enforcement officer and retired as a Deputy Sheriff.
 He specialized in patrol operations with emphasis on developing anti-crime programs, which have significantly reduced offenses in several communities.
 He also investigated financial crimes, bank fraud, and forgery of currency, government documents and identification.
 He has expertise in computer forensics and cyber-crimes.
 After working nine years as a software engineer at firms including Microsoft and as a manager for e-Software Inc. and Direct Source Global Purchasing, he became (and continues as) a small business owner with ventures in retail and real estate.
 Darren received an AAS degree in Administration of Justice from Spokane College (1988) along with later coursework in accounting and investments.
 He graduated from the Washington Criminal Justice Academy in 1991.
 He enjoys travel and visited countries throughout Europe and Asia, including the Soviet Union in 1985.
 Darren has been married since 2000 and shares hobbies such as antique computers, outdoor recreation, reading, antiquities, and the arts.